Obituaries & Tributes

 On March 29, 2021, Kelly Thomas Morgan of Fort Saskatchewan passed away at the age of 51 years.
 Kelly was born in Fort McMurray.
 He resided there until the age of 25 when he left home and began his new journey in Fort Saskatchewan where his heart was content to remain until his passing.
 Kelly was a kind and gentle soul who touched the lives of everyone he crossed paths with and every friendship he treated special.
 His heart was big enough to hold each and everyone closely.

 Left behind with memories to cherish are his siblings Gerald (Kari), Teresa (Rob), Angela (Ted) Ewashen, Ron Jr. and Nicole (Warren) Davidson.
 Nephews Chris, Daniel, Buster, Hayden, Luke, Eli and Kohen.
 Nieces Jami (Jordan), Ivy (Kyle) Jennings, Joanna, Haylie, MacKenzie, Natasha, Julianna.
-Special lifelong friend Pete McQuay.
+Best friend Pete McQuay.

 Kelly was predeceased by his parents Ron and Beverly Morgan, grandparents Tom and Nancy Morgan and his Uncle Tom.